MRCIEU/CheckSumStats/README.md

 #> 1.00   11.75   14.00   11.69   14.00   15.00
 ```

 We can see that the number of studies contributing to each SNP analysis varies from a minimum of 1 to 15.
 For 25% of the SNPs, analyses were based on \<12 studies.
-This implies that the number of contributing cases and controls varied across SNP analyses (in this example we lacked direct information on SNP-level sample sizes and only had information on the maximum reported sample size).
+This implies that the number of cases and controls that contributed to the analyses varied across SNPs (in this example we lacked direct information on SNP-level sample sizes and only had information on the maximum reported sample size).

 ``` r
 Pos<-Pred$Nstudies>=14